-While students are expected to participate in hands-on educational experiences as much as possible during the clerkship curriculum, there are circumstances where remote learning may be allowed or required.
-In addition to clinical electives, there are several special topics and remote-learning electives available within the FSU COM system.
-Some special topic electives provide a way for students to work with faculty to develop course objectives and create a learning opportunity that best meets their learning needs, while others may represent a new elective with pre-determined content.
-Students are allowed three (3) remote learning electives during the M4 year and are encouraged to schedule those during interview months, block 11 (due to Match activities), and block 12.
-Students should discuss remote electives with their Regional Campus Dean to determine the impact on their schedule.
+While students are to participate in hands-on experiences as much as possible during the clerkship curriculum, there are circumstances where remote learning or non-clinical electives may be allowed or required.
+In addition to clinical electives, there are several special topics and remote-learning or non-clinical electives available within the FSU COM system.
+Special topic electives vary, some provide a way for students to work with faculty to develop course objectives to create a learning opportunity that best meets their learning needs, while others are designed with pre-determined content.
+Students may select only three (3) remote learning or non-clinical electives in the same subspecialty or a total of twelve (12) weeks during the M4 year.
+Students are encouraged to schedule these during interview months, block 11 (due to Match activities) and block 12.
+Students should discuss remote-learning or non-clinical electives with their Regional Dean to determine the impact on their schedule.